 As people wait for support, their mental health can deteriorate.
 Early intervention could significantly reduce this.

-Active Monitoring is a self-directed, psycho-educational program of five face-to-face sessions.
+Active Monitoring is a self-directed program of five face-to-face sessions.
 As an early intervention program, it works in partnership with GPs to refer patients directly to an Active Monitoring Practitioner within the GP surgery as soon as they present with symptoms of anxiety, depression, low self-esteem or stress.

 Active Monitoring provides a cost-effective alternative to existing treatments of common mental health problems in the general population.
 It ensures that a dedicated mental health practitioner can promptly guide patients through treatment options and offer solutions to help them maintain their mental health.

 Please speak to your GP if you feel you could benefit from Active Monitoring.
 We currently operate in the following GP practices in Stratford, Bidford and Worcestershire:

 - Arden Medical Centre